Interactions-Nexus/Nexus-Wiki/interactions/int-voting.md

 -	Team member(s) can nominate a challenger to the current facilitator.

-- Self nomination is not allowed.
+- Self-nomination is not allowed.

 -	The elected facilitator(s) needs to have a majority of 51%.

--	The whole process of selection, voting should be transparent and proof has to be provided to the chair. which will be provided to the community and embassy after chair election.
+-	The whole process of selection and voting should be transparent, and proof has to be provided to the chair.
+This will be provided to the community and embassy after chair election.

 ## Voting for Chair: